 Christina is a member of the firm’s commercial litigation group.
 Her practice focuses on education law, as well as administrative and procurement matters.
 Christina represents charter schools, traditional public schools, community colleges, and universities on a variety of issues, from adversarial conflicts to advice on day-to-day operations, including compliance with Arizona's open meeting and public records laws.
 She has also represented both public and private interests on a wide range of procurement disputes.
 Christina is an advocate on various pro bono matters, including significant work with the Arizona Justice Project, and she is fluent in Spanish.

 Before joining Osborn Maledon, Christina was a judicial clerk for the Honorable David G. Campbell of the United States District Court for the District of Arizona.
 Christina graduated in 2008 from Stanford Law School, where she served on several law journals and represented low-income residents of East Palo Alto with landlord tenant and expungement matters.

-When not practicing law, Christina enjoys spending time with her husband, Juan, and their three young boys, Isaac, Patrick, and Nicholas, and she remains active in her church and community.
-In her free time, Christina also enjoys Jane Austen novels, wine tasting, and visiting local farmers' markets.
+When not practicing law, Christina enjoys spending time with her husband, Juan, and their four young children, reading Jane Austen novels, and wine tasting.